What is Medicare Part A?

 Once you are admitted, Medicare Part A covers various services.

 Examples of inpatient hospital care services that Medicare Part A covers include:

 - Semi-private room

 - Nursing services

 - Special-unit care such as ICU or CCU

 - Blood for transfusion after the first three pints (you pay for the first three pints if a free blood bank is not available)

-Medicare Part A medical insurance pays for care in a skilled nursing facility (SNF) after you have a qualifying inpatient stay in a hospital.
-Medicare defines a qualifying inpatient stay as admission for at least three days in a row.
-If you do not meet the definition of an inpatient stay, Medicare Part A will not pay for SNF care.
+Part A pays for care in a skilled nursing facility (SNF) after you have a stayed there at least three days in a row.
+If this does not apply to you, Medicare Part A will not pay for SNF care.

-In addition to a qualifying inpatient stay, you must also meet the following conditions for Part A to pay for skilled care:
+In addition to staying three days, you must also meet the following conditions:

 - You have days left in your benefit period.